Dave's Travel Pages

 How do you get to Syros Greece?

-The most common way for people to travel from Athens to Syros is by ferry.
+The most common way for people to travel from Athens to Syros is by ferry, and the quickest ferry trip takes just two hours and 5 minutes.
 Flying is also an option, as there are local flights between Athens airport and the Syros island airport.

 Where does the Syros ferry leave from in Athens?